 Finally, you should decide which of these two options you prefer for your shooting before making a final purchase.
 While there are proponents of both types of reticle, there isn’t a single superior option for everyone.
 It all comes down to personal preference.

 First focal plane reticles will appear to change in size as you switch between different magnification levels.
 For instance, a first focal plane reticle will appear to be larger as you switch to higher magnification settings and smaller as you switch to lower magnification.

 On the other hand, second focal plane reticles don’t change size no matter what magnification level you settle on.
 They usually have one magnification setting that they are perfectly calibrated for (the largest, in most cases), and the others require you to do a little bit of estimation when it comes to their holdover points.

 6.5 Creedmoor rifles are designed for shooting at all ranges but really excel at longer distances between 400 and 700 yards.
 Because of this, many of their ideal scopes will reach into the 15x-25x range in most cases.
 Both first and second focal plane reticles can work well with 6.5 Creedmoor weapons.

 The 5 Best 6.5 Creedmoor Scopes

 Here are the five scopes which we believe are the best choice for the 6.5 Creedmoor.

 1. Athlon Optics, Argos BTR, Riflescope, 6-24x50mm (FFP) 30mm Tube

-This scope has a reticle on the first focal plane; that makes it a great choice for use between all of its magnification settings, ranging from 6 times to 24 times.
+This scope has a reticle on the first focal plane, which makes it a great choice for use between all of its magnification settings, ranging from 6 times to 24 times.
 The 24 times magnification maximum is perfect for use with 6.5 Creedmoor shells.

 The reticle is illuminated to provide you with perfect target acquisition at dusk and dawn, as well.
 It’s been etched straight onto the glass to provide backing support for its complex, size-shifting design.